 Collect all the information about the cost involved in the designing, time taken for the project and the people that will be involved.
 Then research about the designs that go best with the client’s requirement and reflect the brand in the best manner.
 Start the designing with all involved team members together to keep them aware of the progress.

 After you’ve collected all the data, analyze them and discuss in depth about the best designs with all your teammates.
 Make sure that all members are on the same page and then start the first sketching of the artwork.

 Take insights from the creative team, designers, legal team and medical team (if any) about how the designing should be.
 Make sure that members give constructive feedback on designs and communicate their ideas with each other.

-After the basic sketching and designing of the artwork is done, the creative team must work together with the designers to create a mockup design.
+After the basic sketching and designing of the artwork is done, the creative team must work together with the designers to create a mockup design, utilizing Creative Operations.
 It helps the team understand what elements of the designs must be added or removed.
 This designing process should also be used to decide on the color scheme, font size and style, and the textures.

 The mockup must then be reviewed for any irregularities, spelling errors, inconsistency with brand’ssoftware image etc. The legal team must see that all the guidelines are followed and the label or packaging is compliant.

 5. Workflows And Checklists